gulpjs/async-done/README.md

 Manage callback, promise, and stream completion

-Will run call the executor function on `nextTick`.
+Will run call the function on `nextTick`.
 This will cause all functions to be async.

 ## Usage